ducktordanny/.dotfiles/MacOS.settings.md

 ## Use those shortcuts and that Mission Control...

-Use `C-Up` or your TrackPad and add new virtual Desktops up to 9.
+Use `C-Up` or your TrackPad and add new virtual Desktops up to 10.
 Then go to `System Settings/Keyboard/Keyboard Shortcuts.../Mission Control` and open down "Mission Control" in the list and enable all the option with "Switch to Desktop X".
-This will allow to jump between Desktops real fast, e.g.: to go to the first space press `C-1` and so on.
+This will allow to jump between Desktops real fast, e.g.: to go to the first space press `C-1` and so on (C-0 will go to the 10th).

 I usually use the first Desktop to have there my browser, then the second for iTerm third usually Teams, forth for other things like Discord, Messenger, etc.